turingschool/front-end-curriculum/lessons/promises.md

 ## The Promise-Based Fetch API

 The most common example of an async process we'll run into on the client-side is a network request.
+Making a trip to the server can take a significant amount of time, and our applications would be painfully slow if they stopped the rest of our code from executing.
 Combining this knowledge with what we've just learned about Promises, it's reasonable to assume that there would be a web API that facilitates making promise-based network requests.
 Though still relatively new, the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) allows us to do just that.
 A typical `fetch` request might look like this:

 ```javascript
 fetch('/api/v1/projects', {